Learn About Medical Liens and What They Mean for Your Case

 Many plaintiffs are familiar with class actions, in which it usually only takes a few months to receive a settlement after a plaintiff provides their payout information.
 This is possible because, in class action cases, the suit is filed by a “class” of people under one or a few representatives.

 In mass tort litigation, on the other hand, each plaintiff brings an individual case against the defendant(s).
-These may then be grouped together into multidistrict litigations in order to go through litigation more efficiently, but they remain individual claims.
+These may then be grouped together into multidistrict litigations to go through litigation more efficiently, but they remain individual claims.

 We know that the lien process can be confusing and frustrating, so our team is with you every step of the way.
 Wallace Miller’s trained settlement coordinators are available to answer your questions and walk you through lien resolution as your case is resolved.